To broil or to boil: that is the question!

 Knowing common cooking terms can improve your healthy cooking skills and turn anyone into a home chef!.

-Basting - To brush or spoon liquid, like water, over meat during roasting, this adds flavor and prevents drying out.
+Basting - To brush or spoon liquid, like water, over food during roasting, this adds flavor and prevents drying out.

-Boil - To cook food in heated water or other liquid, like water or broths, that is bubbling vigorously.
+Boil - To cook food in heated water or other liquid, like broths, that is bubbling continually.

-Broth or Stock - A flavorful liquid made by gently cooking meat, seafood or vegetables (and/or their by-products, such as bones and trimming) often with herbs, in liquid (usually water).
+Broth or Stock - A flavorful liquid made by gently cooking poultry, seafood or vegetables (and/or their by-products, such as bones and trimming) often with herbs, in liquid (usually water).

-Brown - A quick sauté, pan/oven broiling, or grilling method, done either at the beginning or end of meal preparation, often to enhance flavor, texture or eye appeal
+Brown - A quick sauté, pan/oven broiling, or grilling method to enhance flavor, texture or eye appeal.

 Mince - To cut food into tiny irregular pieces.
 The smallest form of chopped..